benofben/properties/3019 63rd/README.md

 # Alki Beach House

-Modern 3 bed, 2.25 bath Alki Beach house a block from restaurants and Alki Beach Park.
+Modern Alki Beach house a block from restaurants and Alki Beach Park.
 Ammenities include:
+* 3 bed, 2.25 bath
+* 1370 sqft
 * Three stories
 * Off street parking
 * Master and bath on the top floor with a private porch